harry1453/KLaunchpad/README.md

 * Flash Pressed Pad - The pressed pad will flash between red and blue with a period of 1 second.
 Demonstrates 2-colour flashing.
 * Hello World - The text "Hello World" will scroll across the launchpad.
 Demonstrates the Launchpad's native text scrolling.
 * Light All When Pressed - Pressing a pad will light all pads in a random color.
 Demonstrates updating every pad at once.
-* Light Around Pressed Pag - Pressing a pad will light it and the pads next to it in a random color.
+* Light Around Pressed Pad - Pressing a pad will light it and the pads next to it in a random color.
 Demonstrates using the grid coordinate system to find pads.
 * Light Pressed Coordinate - Pressing a pad will light its row and its column in a random color.
 Demonstrates updating a whole row or column of pads at once.
-* Light Pressed Pag - Pressing a pad will light it in a random color.
+* Light Pressed Pad - Pressing a pad will light it in a random color.
 Demonstrates updating pads and listening for pad updates.

 ### JVM (Java, Kotlin, Groovy, Scala etc)